 Chronic stress can throw a monkey wrench into your metabolism, altering your hormones in ways that lead you to put on belly fat.
 (That’s especially true if you’re a “pencil” shape—see above.)
 The solution: Stop putting everyone else’s needs first, and make sure your schedule includes a little “you” time.
 Meditate, do yoga, journal, read a good book, or do anything that helps you unwind.

 Research shows that when you short yourself on sleep, your fat cells get “metabolically groggy.”
 This, in turn, can bring your fat-burning to a standstill.
 To avoid this problem, try to get at least seven or eight hours of sleep each night.

 If your sex hormones or thyroid hormones are totally wonky, even the best diet won’t take off your extra pounds.
 Get your hormones tested, and if the results indicate that they’re out of balance, talk with your doctor about bio-identical hormones.
 Perimenopause can start as early as your 30s, so don’t let a doctor tell you that you’re “too young” for sex hormones to be slowing your weight loss.

 Do HIIT workouts.

-I know it can be a challenge to exercise when you’re mini-fasting, but try to set aside at least a few minutes each day to do high-intensity interval training, or HIIT.
+I know it can be a challenge to exercise when you’re intermittent fasting, but try to set aside at least a few minutes each day to do high-intensity interval training, or HIIT.
 This means alternating easy exercise (for instance, slow walking or cycling) with a few seconds where you go all-out.
 HIIT elevates your levels of catecholamines, which drive the release of abdominal fat.

 Stick very closely to the diet.